AlohaLuo/gnbsim-backup/README.md

 ### Prerequisites

-* golang environment on localhost.
+* golang environment on linux host.
+  - gnbsim can complete 'Initial Registration'.
-  - 'Registration Request' doesn't complete for now.
+  - gnbsim cannot complete 'PDU Session Establishment' for now.
   - I will try to update my code step by step...
 * running free5gc somewhere.
   - subscriber has been registered by free5gc web console.